Preface

 • Conflict resolutions

-To have a general view of European dissimilarities, the
+To have a general view of European dissimilarities, the partners in the EU-subsidized project "Cultural integration" have given each their suggestion:

 Social inequalities